 What these paper DDA's effectually do is trade one type of manual work for another.
 While, before, a company needed to cut checks and hand them out to workers, now workers need to get forms from their bank and hand them to the company they work for.
 Less work to manage payroll but more work for everyone else.
 The goal was to automate the entire payment process — NACHA fell short.

 The storyline need not have gone this way.
 Banks could have worked with NACHA in a more future-forward way where routing and account information could be sent into a company's payroll service by leveraging the ACH Network for their own benefit.
-And because workers do change banks and set up multiple accounts for different purposes we are left with a manual process that is error-prone and make's it quite hard for a worker to set up direct deposit.
+And because workers do change banks and set up multiple accounts for different purposes we are left with a manual authorization process that is error-prone and make's it quite hard for a worker to set up direct deposit.

 Argyle has fixed this and we call it Automated Direct Deposit Switching